 "This is just unspeakable," Juliet said, crouching down beside the victim's body.
 "Who would do such a thing to such a beautiful creature?"

 "It's the money," Carlton said tiredly.
-"And for that, God help us all."
+"And if it's really just that, then God help us all."

 "The owner called it murder," Juliet said softly, touching the filly's neck and withdrawing quickly, startled at how cold and damp the skin felt.
 "I can almost agree."
 Juliet had a hard time thinking of horses having fur, as it was so very fine and short, but she looked at her hands and saw short hairs on her fingertips.
 She brushed them away, feeling queasy.